 Different types of crypto airdrops

 With standard crypto airdrops, one needs to sign up ahead of time.
-Generally, the project will announce its airdrop and ask users to sign up using various methods.
-Once the date of the airdrop occurs, the assets will be sent to those who qualify.
+Generally, the project announces its airdrop and asks users to sign up using various methods.
+Once the airdrop date occurs, the assets will be sent to those who qualify.

-Surprise crypto airdrops are just that – surprises!
-Basically, one day a user will wake up to find a new token in their wallet.
-The idea is to create awareness to a new asset, hoping free assets will entice the user to use the network.
+Surprise crypto airdrops are just that — surprises!
+Basically, one day, a user will wake up to find a new token in their wallet.
+The idea is to create awareness of a new asset, hoping free assets will entice the user to the network.

 Similar to the previous two airdrops, an exchange airdrop differs in that it’s trying to generate trading volume.
 The 1inch exchange held an airdrop, providing its tokens to traders on the Uniswap platform.
 Their goal?
 Bring traders over from a competitor’s exchange.

 Smart airdrops are essentially targeted airdrops.
 They analyze the type of user that would be most interested in the project, looking at things like demographics and user interests before distributing the tokens in a more directed manner.
-BitTorrent airdrop for Tron holders is an airdrop that designated about 90 billion BTT tokens to TRX holders.
+The BitTorrent airdrop for Tron holders, for instance, designated about 90 billion BTT tokens to TRX holders.

 crypto airdrop coins cryptocurrency web3